usergenic/npm-rfcs/accepted/0000-singleton-packages.md

 ```
 $ npm install
 npm ERR!
-Incompatible singleton dependencies @webcomponents/webcomponentsjs
+Singleton dependency conflict(s)...
-npm ERR!   some-package@2.1.0 -> ^1.0.0
+npm ERR!   @webcomponents/webcomponentsjs@^1.0.0 in some-package@2.1.0
-npm ERR!   other-package@0.9.0 -> ^2.0.0
+npm ERR!   @webcomponents/webcomponentsjs@^2.0.0 in other-package@0.9.0

 npm ERR!
 A complete log of this run can be found in:
 npm ERR!
 C:\Users\usergenic\AppData\Roaming\npm-cache\_logs\2018-11-28T10_40_07_124Z-debug.log
 ```

-I can clearly see that I have two packages `some-package@2.1.0` and `other-package@0.9.0` which each have semver incompatible dependencies on `@webcomponents/webcomponentsjs`.
-I now know the nature of the problem I am dealing with.
+I can clearly see here that `@webcomponents/webcomponentjs` is a dependency of two packages, `some-package@2.1.0` and `other-package@0.9.0` which each have mutually exclusive semver constraints.
+I now know the nature of the problem I am dealing with and can work towards resolving it.

 ## Prior Art

-I am unaware of package managers which define packages as singleton packages conditionally.
-Many package systems assume that everything is a singleton or that there is no such thing.
+I am unaware of package managers which define only some packages as singleton packages.
+Most package systems assume that everything is a singleton or that nothing is.
 In package systems which assume everything is singleton, there are often override measures to support manual resolution of conflicts.

 In the node ecosystem,  `yarn install --flat` attempts to flatten the tree of a node package's dependencies on installation, using a [resolutions](https://yarnpkg.com/lang/en/docs/package-json/#toc-resolutions) property to override conflicting versions.
+The problem that Singleton Packages is trying to solve is essentially to be able to perform a flat installtion only for those packages that truly need it and can support it.

 ## Unresolved Questions and Bikeshedding